dbpedia/databus-applications/README.md

-# databus-applications
+# databus-content
-Application metadata for display on the DBpedia Databus
+Application, service and other metadata for display on the DBpedia Databus